TandonDevOps/IndraABM/tutorial/tutorial video script.md

 `cd IndraABM/models; ../run.sh forest_fire.py`
 Firstly, the terminal is asking us for some props, like grid height, width, the probability that a tree will catch fire, tree density, etc. Let's keep the default values for now, and start running the simulation to see the effects.

-`keep press enter until reach menu`
+`keep pressing enter until reach menu`
 We can see from the menu that there are a number of actions that we can take, such as run for N periods.
 Let's try this.

 `type 1 to choose run for N periods`